newsommr/overcast-archive/README.md

 `pip install -r requirements.txt`

+You will need to download your `All data` export from [Overcast's account page](https://overcast.fm/account).

-Move your `overcast.opml` file to the project folder
+Now, move your `overcast.opml` file to the project folder

 #### Usage